emsterdam1/anRNAlab-Protocols/General/Plasmid-SubCloning.md

  **Digesting and Purifying Plasmid Backbone (~2.5hrs)**

 **1.** Set up a restriction enzyme (RE) digest of the plasmid backbone.
 If you need a large amount of backbone for multiple ligation reactions, set up multiple digestions.
-Since multiple REs will be used, it is STRONGLY encouraged to have single RE control samples, to ensure the REs are functional.
+Since multiple REs will be used, it is STRONGLY encouraged to have single and no RE control samples, to ensure the REs are functional.
 Be sure to know the length of your plasmid.
 | Component | Concentration | Quantity |
   | ---------: | ---------: | :---------- |
   | DNA | 1 µg  | **X**  µL |